mactul/powermake/documentation.md

 We especially recommend gcc and the `-fanalyzer` option, it's one of the most powerful analyzer we know and PowerMake will ensure that this flag will be removed if unsupported.

 > [!TIP]
-> You should set the `-fanalyzer` flag during both compilation **and** link and use the `-flto` flag to enable link time optimization, like this the analyzer can work accross translation units.
+> You should set the `-fanalyzer` flag during both compilation **and** link and use the `-flto` flag to enable link time optimization, like this the analyzer can work across translation units.
 > Simply writing `config.add_flags('-fanalyzer', '-flto')` in the beginning of your build callback will ensure that.